Building Community One Hive At A Time

 Pot luck!
 As always.
 BYOEverything - utensils etc. and share your favorite dish with the club!

 Come!
 Find a Mentor, Bee a Mentor!

-*Some good ol’ beeks like Adrian Ogden,Tom Clark, Mark Griffin, George Attobel, Nancy Lewis Heliotes, Greg Clark, Joe Papendic and Mike O’dell, will all be there to answer your questions along the way.
+*Some good ol’ beeks and some new beeks like Wendy Rose, Jennifer Kimberly Creager, Adrian Ogden,Tom Clark, George Attobel, Nancy Lewis Heliotes, Greg Clark, and Mike O’dell, will all be there to answer your questions along the way.

 * As this meeting is in the center of an active working apiary, there will be bees, lots of bees.
 And ticks too!
 You may want to bring your bee costume or at the least a veil and tuck your pants into your socks.
 It is your responsibility to protect yourself.

 *It’s about a 150 yard walk to the apiary, so keep in mind you’ll want to be able to carry it in and pack it out.